 Before employing this module in the event of a gap, the biggest question you and your team should ask yourselves is:

 What percentage of your current commission’s structure are you ready to change in order to benefit from automated commission calculations?

 The following are some points to keep in mind:

 - The module records only one impact on the general ledger for commissions, and it happens when one or many commissions have reached eligibility and someone authorizes them.
 The authorization generates a transaction, which we would usually set to be a debit to a commission expense account and credit the accounts payable for the sales rep(s) concerned.

 - Depending on the complexity of the organization’s commission structure, you could consider doubling the commission schedules, in order to generate the same commission twice at different moments.
-However, when authorization time comes, it might be a tedious task to split the 2 kinds of commissions in order to post them in the right general ledger accounts.
+When it comes to authorization time, it may be a difficult procedure splitting the two types of commissions in order to place them in the appropriate general ledger accounts.

-- Another route would be to create a saved search that will track the sales transactions on which the accrual or the accounts payable impact should occur, and export it to excel together with a commission report to make appropriate matchings, which can then generate journal entries to import back in NetSuite.
+- Another option is to create a saved search that will track the sales team’s commission transactions on which the accrual or the accounts payable impact should occur.
+For proper matching, export the data to an excel sheet along with a commission report which can subsequently generate journal entries to import back into NetSuite.